SulemanShahani/Image-classification-of-La-Eterna-flower/README.md

 ## Results
 The trained model achieved satisfactory performance in classifying La Eterna flowers from other types of flowers.
 It demonstrated robustness and accuracy in its predictions.

-## Future Improvements
-In the future, I aim to enhance the model's performance by exploring advanced techniques such as transfer learning, fine-tuning, and ensembling.
-Additionally, I plan to incorporate user feedback and further refine the web application interface for a seamless user experience.

-## Conclusion
- I'm excited about the potential impact of this project and look forward to further refining and expanding it in the future.

 ## Contact Information